Honour Based Abuse

 Young people may face significant harm if their families/communities realise that they have asked for help.
 All aspects of their safety need to be carefully assessed at every stage.
 Initially this needs to address whether it is safe for them to return home following a disclosure.
 The young person will need practical help such as accommodation and financial support, as well as emotional support and information about their rights and choices.

 Some families go to considerable lengths to find their children who run away, and young people who leave home are at risk of significant harm if they are returned to their family.
 They may be reported as missing by their families, but no mention is made of the reason.
-It is important that practitioners explore the underlying reasons before any decisions are made.
+It is important that practitioners liaise with Police in exploring the underlying reasons before any decisions are made.

 Any suspicion or disclosure of violence or abuse against a child in the name of honour should be treated equally seriously as any other suspicion or disclosure or significant harm against a child.
 However, there are significant differences in the immediate response required.
 Bearing in mind the specific practice issues set out, where the concerns about the welfare and safety of the child or young person are such that a referral to Children's social care should be made the Referrals Procedure should be followed.